 - ensure that your images are optimized for SEO, for instance, by creating an alt attribute and a title attribute.

 Basically, good photographs must be accompanied by fresh, interesting content.
 Happy photo hunting and writing!

 By following these tips, not only will you be able to choose the right photo for your post or article on the website that will encourage your audience to read or engage, but you can also use them to better position your website!
-Additionally, you can use these tips not only for your website, but also for cover letter, for example.
+Additionally, you can use these tips not only for your website, but also in referral marketing campaigns or for cover letter, for example.